cloudfoundry/diego-design-notes/README.md

 LRPs are distributed via an [auction](https://github.com/cloudfoundry-incubator/auction).
 The [LRPStartAuction](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/lrp_start_auction.go) model contains all the details necessary to run the auction and *start* an instance of an LRP.

-Diego interfaces with the existing Cloud Foundry components (notably [Cloud Controller](https://github.com/cloudfoundry/cloud_controller_ng)) and stages and runs user applications.
-It does this by translating the domain-specific notion of apps into the generic language of tasks and LRPs
+Diego includes CF-Bridge, a collection of components that interface with the existing Cloud Foundry components (notably [Cloud Controller](https://github.com/cloudfoundry/cloud_controller_ng)) and stage and run user applications.
+This is done by translating the domain-specific notion of apps into the generic language of tasks and LRPs

+The collection of Diego components that run and manage Tasks and LRPs is referred to as the Cell.

 ### A quick word about LRPs